Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: Chemical timescale fittings

 \section{Chemical timescale fittings}

-Table C\ref{tab:dataset_timescale} summarizes the conditions for the 10 datasets used for the empirical fitting of the chemical timescale described in Section \ref{subsec:t_chem_fitting}.
-Figure C\ref{fig:timescalefitting} presents the details of the fitting process and compares the resulting empirical timescale with that from the previous study by \cite{wang2015new}.
+Table~D\ref{tab:dataset_timescale} summarizes the conditions for the 10 datasets used for the empirical fitting of the chemical timescale described in Section \ref{subsec:t_chem_fitting}.
+Figure~D\ref{fig:timescalefitting} presents the details of the fitting process and compares the resulting empirical timescale with that from the previous study by \cite{wang2015new}.
 Note that the chemical timescale derived by \cite{wang2015new} is based on the V12 chemical network developed by \cite{venot2012chemical}.